 The first WorldSBK round held in Qatar was in 2005, with Troy Corser winning Race 1 on the Suzuki GSXR1000 K5 and his teammate Yukio Kagayama emerging victorious from Race 2.
 Qatar stayed on the calendar until 2009, returning in 2014 and remaining on the schedule ever since.

 Exclusive to WorldSBK, the Paddock Show is back bigger than ever before.
-With more opportunity to meet the riders, win official WorldSBK goodies, sit and have a photo on the many replica machines on display and an all new SuperShow on Saturday.
-Two hours of entertainment involving riders from all classes, you won’t want to miss any of the on-stage action and autograph sessions.
+With more opportunity to meet the riders, win official WorldSBK goodies, sit and have a photo on the many replica machines on display and an all new SuperShow on Friday.
+Hours of entertainment involving riders from all classes, you won’t want to miss any of the on-stage action and autograph sessions.

 Full name: Losail International Circuit, Qatar